hollownotempty/Portfolio_5_Tonez/README.md

 ## Structure

 ### Common Elements

 There are some common elements across all pages on the site.
 These include the nav bar on the side of the screen, the search bar and the shopping cart.
 On the mobile version of the site, some of these elements collapse into the side menu.

 ### Home

 This page features a sliding carousel of some of the currently available packs and a button to go directly to the packs page.

 ### Login/Signup

-Simple login and signup layout page, powered by Django Allauth.
+Simple login and signup layout page, powered by Django Allauth and styled using bootstrap.

 ### Packs Page